 - Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD2 Standard.
-Flat 18 was accessed and has smoke detection in the hallway, living room and kitchen.
+The equipment is subjected to a cyclical test. - 2) Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to a minimum of LD3 Standard.